xcore/sw_motor_control/doc/sw-guide/display.rst

    * Deselect the display using the CS\_N signal.

-The following functions are provided that use the lcd_byte_out(..) function to send data to the display:
+The following functions are provided that use the ``lcd_byte_out`` function to send data to the display:

-   * lcd_clear(..) - this wipes the display by writing blank characters into the displays output buffer.
+   * ``lcd_clear`` - this wipes the display by writing blank characters into the displays output buffer.
-   * lcd_draw_image(..) - this takes an unsigned char array of size 512 bytes and writes it to the display.
+   * ``lcd_draw_image`` - this takes an unsigned char array of size 512 bytes and writes it to the display.
 Hence, it can be used to display images on the display.
-   * lcd_draw_text_row(..) - writes a row of 21 characters to the display on the row specified by lcd_row (0-3).
+   * ``lcd_draw_text_row`` - writes a row of 21 characters to the display on the row specified by lcd_row (0-3).

 The display is configured as 128 columns x 4 byte rows, as the byte writes the data to 8 pixel rows in one transfer.
 A 5x7 pixel font map is provided for the characters A-z, a-z, 0-9 and standard punctuation.

 The command set for the display is defined in the datasheet.
 When sending data to the display it is best to try to send the data as fast as possible.
 This is because the display has to be turned off, whilst the data is being written to it.
 Therefore, writing large amounts of data on a regular basis can cause the display to flicker.